Galaxies and Cluster of Galaxies as Peak Patches of the Density Field: Introduction

 In this note we explore if the observational data on galaxies and groups and clusters of galaxies can be described consistently in the from of a continous halo mass function, even though the observational signatures of these objects are very different.
 We test in this way the validity of structure formation theory and the correctenss of the interpretation of the observational data.
 In the present study we show as representation of the object mass distribution mostly the fraction of the cosmic matter density made up by galaxies and clusters, which is a direct reflection of the cumulative mass function.
 This provides us in addition with the interesting information where the major parts of matter are located in our Universe.

-In this note we explore if the observational data on galaxies and groups and clusters of galaxies can be described consistently in the from of a continous halo mass function, even though the observational signatures of these objects are very different.
-We test in this way the validity of structure formation theory and the correctenss of the interpretation of the observational data.
-In the present study we show as representation of the object mass distribution mostly the fraction of the cosmic matter density made up by galaxies and clusters, which is a direct reflection of the cumulative mass function.
-This provides us in addition with the interesting information where the major parts of matter are located in our Universe.

-For all calculations depending on the cosmological model, we use a flat cosmic geometry and the parameters, $\Omega_m = 0.282$ (B\"ohringer et al. 2017) and $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$.
+For all calculations depending on the cosmological model, we use a flat cosmic geometry and the parameters, $\Omega_m = 0.282$ \footnote{The uncertainty of $\Omega_m$ is degenerate with that of $\sigma_8$ and can be represented as $\sigma_8 (\Omega_m/0.3)^{0.57} = 0.75 \pm 0.03$ (B\"ohringer et al. 2014).} (B\"ohringer et al. 2017) and $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$ .
 We retain $h = h_{100}$ for some values quoted from the literature.
 This mass density is compared to $0.308\pm0.012$ of the 2015 result of Planck (Planck Collaboration 2016) and to $0.279\pm0.025$ of the WMAP 9 year result (Bennett et al. 2013).
 The specific value for $\Omega_m$ is chosen because it provides the best fit to our data on the galaxy cluster abundance and we thus apply it in the following for consistency reasons.
 The deviation from the Planck result agrees with the well-recognised tension seen in the $\sigma_8-\Omega_m$ plane between the Planck result and that from weak lensing; see e.g. Hildebrandt et al. (2017).
 The cluster fit gives a value consistent with the weak lensing result.